You are currently browsing the category archive for the ‘Draft’ category.

 It’s increasingly become clear that neither party any longer represents the range of my beliefs and interests, and I’ve concluded that the only hope for this country is a multi-party system like much of Europe has, where one can find at least a smaller set of issues to rally support around, and then form some sort of coalition to elect a government.

 We badly need a Constitutional Convention to revisit the principles upon which this nation stands.
-We need to get rid of the archaic and dangerous Electoral College system for electing our Presidents.
+We need to get rid of the archaic and dangerous Electoral College system of undemocratically electing our Presidents.
 We need something like a Balanced Budget Amendment to control debt and balance revenue with spending.
 We need some process to protect us from the military imperialism that now characterizes our nation.
 Our elitist economic structure is sliding down a path towards the modern-day equivalent of the French Revolution, unless Congress, the White House and the judiciary recognize and prioritize the social values that the American people, as a democracy, hold dear.
 We need to protect the State from all churches, if we hope to preserve freedom of religion and freedom from religion.
 We need to build a new commitment to education and an enlightened and compassionate dedication to protection of the poor into our culture and economy.
 We need Congressional term limits, to get fresh thinking and avoid entrenched politicians.
-We need a military draft and a domestic service draft.
+We need to control campaign contributions so our representatives are not bought and sold.
+We need a military draft so that our population and government stay aligned on military adventurism.
+And we should start an alternative domestic service draft, sort of like the WPA of the Roosevelt era, to rebuild our infrastructure and build a sense of public service among our youth.

 And if I never hear the tainted words Republican or Democrat again, that’s just fine with me.
 I will continue to vote, but with great hesitation to support any incumbent, of either current party, in future Federal elections, unless they demonstrate a commitment to higher principles than those who are currently sold-out to dogmatic, selfish interests.